 Where contributors have used their own consent documents, these will have been reviewed to ensure that following aspects are covered:

 The standard shipment method for less than 20 vials within Europe will be on dry ice.
-Alternative preferences such as use of a Dry Shipper can be discussed with ECACC at the point of purchase.
+Alternative preferences such as use of a Dry Shipper can be discussed with EBiSC at the point of access.

 HiPSC lines deposited into EBiSC are named using the recognised system developed by hPSCreg, the human Pluripotent Stem Cell Registry.